KrishokBondhu: A Retrieval-Augmented Voice-Based Agricultural Advisory Call Center for Bengali Farmers: Related Work

 Multimodal AI is another emerging direction.
 AgriDoctor fuses image, text, and knowledge retrieval to build a multimodal assistant for crop disease diagnosis and domain-aware QA \cite{zhang2025agridoctor}.
 Similarly, spatial-vision systems using Earth Observation and retrieval-augmented methods enable conversational assessments of agricultural plots \cite{canada2025multimodal}.
 These systems point to the future of combining multiple modalities in agricultural advisory.

 Nevertheless, gaps remain: (i) few systems fully integrate speech input, multimodal grounding, and localized domain knowledge; (ii) many are not evaluated in low-resource or local-language settings; (iii) adaptation to regional cropping systems and dialects is rare.
-Our work addresses these gaps by offering a voice-enabled RAG system tailored to Bangladeshi agriculture, combining text and voice modalities, and evaluating on domain-specific queries in Bengali.
+Our work addresses these gaps by offering a voice-enabled RAG system made for Bangladeshi agriculture, combining text and voice modalities, and evaluating on domain-specific queries in Bengali.